Kurento/kurento/source/user/installation_dev.rst

 Kurento Java Client
 ===================

-The development builds of the Kurento Java Client are made available for Maven in https://maven.openvidu.io/ To use these, you need to add first this repository to your Maven configuration.
+Development builds of Kurento Java packages are uploaded to the `GitHub Maven Repository <https://github.com/orgs/Kurento/packages>`__.

-Adding a repository to Maven can be done at three scope levels:
+You need to add this repository to your Maven configuration.
+This can be done at the **Project**, **User**, or **System** levels:

 - **Project level**.

-  This will add access to development builds only for the project where the configuration is done.
-Open the project's *pom.xml* and include this:
+  This adds access to development builds only for a single project.
+Open the project's ``pom.xml`` and include this:

   .. code-block:: xml